The Assessment Process Explained

 Documentation and ID checks

-Upon arrival we will ask candidates to provide various forms of identification to ensure you are legally able to undertake the on-road assessment.
+Upon arrival we will ask you to provide various forms of identification to ensure you are legally able to undertake the on-road assessment.
 We will also be carrying out an on-line DVLA licence check so we require your photo card driving licence, national insurance number and postcode.
 If you do not have a photo card driving licence we must have another form of official photographic ID such as a passport or SIA licence.
 If you do not provide relevant forms of ID to enable us to carry out checks, your assessment will not go ahead.

 If using your own local authority-licensed chauffeur vehicle, we will need to see a copy of the licence on the assessment day.